getamna/share/README.md

 Favicons are fetched via the [Google Favicon API](http://www.google.com/s2/favicons?domain=google.com)

 ### Future
 We plan to add URL shortening in the future with a helper service.
+We may have to stand up our own server to help with this.